Easier Than Easy

 For when Easy mode is still too hard.

-" Mode.
-A small handful, though, include one extra difficulty level.
-The Easier Than Easy mode, where failure is simply not possible.
+The Easier Than Easy mode is a difficulty level where failure is simply not possible.
 For the most part, such levels are there to allow younger children (ages 3 to 5, mostly), your grandmother, and the hopelessly uncoordinated to play and enjoy the game, or to allow a casual gamer to get really

 casual and play just for the fun of it, since there's no real risk involved.